True Blue Software

 The merge operation involves resolving conflicts between snapshots so that a promotion or copy can be performed.
 Since a merge involves conflicting changes, you may need to attach a workspace to the child snapshot to resolve the conflicts.
 Once the conflicts are resolved, SnapshotCM can automatically complete a copy or promote for you.

 If you promote or copy changes from one snapshot into another, your changes affect the rest of your team.
-Therefore, you perform a merge to resolve any conflicting information within the files before promoting or copying those changes.
+Therefore, SnapshotCM requires that you perform a merge to resolve any conflicts before promoting or copying those changes.

 Comparing Differences